Owner, Massage Therapist

 In the fall of 2013, she found her way to Synergy where she combines her interest in the human body, love of movement and strength, and thirst for knowledge to understand the body more and to help clients heal themselves.
 She strives to create a safe, trusting space where she can customize client’s sessions to meet their needs.
 Leila completed David Lauterstein’s Deep Massage Method Levels 1, 2, and 3.
 Additionally, she completed Lauterstein’s Heel & Sole-Heal & Soul: Anatomy & Deep Massage for the Feet.
 She also attended Ken DiPersio’s Advanced Concepts for Treating the Head, Neck, & Shoulders.
-Most recently, Leila took the 24 hour class with USA Pro-Sports Michael McGillicuddy to receive her Kinesio Taping Certification.
-She is already amazed at the difference it has made for clients and teammates already.
-Leila is just awaiting her test date!
+Most recently, Leila took the 24 hour class with USA Pro-Sports Michael McGillicuddy to receive her Kinesio Tape® Certification, which she just received after successfully passing her exam.
+She is amazed at the difference it has made for clients and teammates already.

 - David Lauterstein www.tlcschool.com

 - Ken DiPersio www.kjdtherapy.com

 “Unobtrusive, skilled, perfect pressure and considerate.
 Great experience.” -MEK